 Blue Yeti X USB Microphone

-I use this for all of my video calls.
-It’s a great mic and I love the built-in gain meter.
-I have it mounted on a Blue Compass boom arm, which is a great addition.
+I use this microphone for all of my video calls.
+It’s a great mic and I love the built-in mute button.
+Again, plugged into the monitor.
+I used to have it on a Blue Compass boom arm, but returned to the desk stand.